 Production Notes: Woody Allen’s Bop Decameron in Rome

 Woody Allen is in Rome shooting his latest film, The Bop Decameron.
-Italian newspapers have been brimming with “Where’s Woody?” stories, and tourists and citizens have been tweeting their sightings.
-Woody is very popular in Italy and while this is his first Rome-set picture, he has been a frequent visitor in the past, usually with his New Orleans jazz band in tow.
+Italian newspapers have been brimming with “Where’s Woody?” stories, and people have been tweeting their sightings.
+Allen is very popular in Italy and while this is his first Rome-set picture, he has been a frequent visitor in the past, usually with his New Orleans jazz band in tow.

 The Bop Decameron will be structured into four vignettes, two of which will be in Italian.
-Yesterday, Woody shot at Piazza Mattei with a predominantly Italian cast and crew.
-Jim Jarmusch used the same location in the Rome segment of Night on Earth, starring Roberto Benigni, who is also signed on for The Bop.
+Yesterday, the production shot at Piazza Mattei with a predominantly Italian cast and crew.
+Jim Jarmusch used the same location in the Rome segment of Night on Earth, starring Roberto Benigni, who is also signed on for The Bop Decameron.
 Other cast members include: Penélope Cruz, Alec Baldwin, Ellen Page, Jesse Eisenberg, and Woody Allen himself.

 Sound was the biggest issue.
 The water of the famous Fontana delle Tartarughe (Fountain of the Turtles) had to be turned off and an arguing waiter at the adjacent bar had to be silenced.
 Minor calamities were caused on two occasions when cars plowed through the set, the unwitting drivers finding themselves brushing past Woody & Co.